andreaTP/openapi-talk/Readme.md

 There are [several tools](https://apis.guru/awesome-openapi3/) that supports OpenAPI and enhance the experience of working with it.

-In this talk we will use a full bag of shiny new tools for working, and quickly producing production-ready services, with OpenAPI from the design of the server side to the generation of SDKs to interact with it.
+In this talk we will use a full bag of shiny new tools for working, and quickly producing production-ready services.

+- Designing API specs using API Designer
+- Registering API specs to Service Registry
+- Generating the boilerplate and implementing a Quarkus service using a Quarkus Extension
+- Generating fully functional SDKs with Kiota to be used in front-end and CLIs

 ## Author